-Here, in this post, you will find syllabus of ‘Public Administration’ , which is one optional subject of UPSC Mains Examination.
-To appear in UPSC Civil Services Mains exam, you need to have complete awareness about UPSC Mains Syllabus and exam pattern.
-To get complete information, you can check given links.
+Here, in this post, you will find ‘Public Administration Syllabus‘, which is one optional subject of IAS Mains Examination.
+To appear in UPSC Civil Services Mains exam, you need to have complete awareness about CSE Mains Syllabus and exam pattern.
+To get complete information, you can check the given links.

-Scroll down to download Public Administration Syllabus for UPSC Mains.
+Scroll down to download syllabus of Public Administration for UPSC Mains.

 Check this link for UPSC syllabus for common papers